willglaub/dojo/README.md

 Easy to use API wrapper for dojo-d's API.

 #### [dojo-db](https://npmjs.org/package/dojo-db)
-A database inspired by mongoDB, implemented on top of node.js.
+A database server inspired by mongoDB, implemented on top of node.js.

 #### [dojo](https://npmjs.org/package/dojo)
 Compound package of dojo, including all of the above as a single easy to use package.
 Also reduces redundant